 Prior to July 1, 2010, Wells Fargo provided federal student lending choices such as Stafford Loans and PLUS Loans as part of the Federal Family Education Loan Program (FFELP).
-Due to a change in federal law, Wells Fargo and other private lenders are not able to provide federal student loans; instead, all new federal student loans are Direct Loans available from the U.S. Department of Education (DOE) through the William D. Ford Federal Direct Loan Program.
+Due to a change in federal law, Wells Fargo and other private lenders are no longer able to provide federal student loans; instead, all new federal student loans are Direct Loans available from the U.S. Department of Education (DOE) through the William D. Ford Federal Direct Loan Program.
 Learn more on our federal loans information page.

 Wells Fargo federal student loans that were originated on or before May 1, 2008 are serviced by Affiliated Computer Services (ACS) and American Education Services (AES).